 There’s a long history of art portraying what we believe to be psychedelic substances and experiences.
 In 1500 BCE, stone sculptures portrayed mushrooms from whose stems show the heads of Gods in Mexico and Central America.
 Some Native American artists expressed their hallucinogenic peyote visions in fabric, stone, or other objects.

 To name a few examples closer to our own day, Edgar Allen Poe tried opium, and Poe’s French translator Charles Baudelaire wrote “The Poem of Hashish,” describing his experiences with the mind-altering substance.
 Two other French writers, the playwright Theophile Gautier and the writer Thomas De Quincey, also wrote about their experiences with opiates.
 The absinthe craze, beginning in France and spreading around the world, inspired imagery that any psychedelic user will find familiar.

-Modern psychedelic artists were heavily influenced by Art Nouveau, or New Art, an ornamental style born during the time when industrial technology was changing rapidly.
+Modern psychedelic artists were heavily influenced by Art Nouveau, an ornamental style born during the time when industrial technology was changing rapidly.
 It often featured feminine figures, bright peacocks, plants, and nature.

 Emerging in the 1960s, psychedelic art became the visual identity of the hippie movement in the Western world.
 San Francisco was the world capital of counterculture, where art was finding new ways to express the emotions and sensations of drug-induced hallucinations.
 Amidst the civil rights movement and the Vietnam war, many young Americans questioned their society’s political and social outlooks, raising such issues as racism, sexism, and freedom of speech.
 Many sought spiritual healing through psychedelic drugs.
 Psychedelic art was a reflection of the era, with concert posters, album covers, newspapers, and comic books representing the political, social and spiritual gleanings from these altered states of consciousness.